Buying real estate in Peru?

 Sources: FazWaz, Voyagers Travel, World Heritage Site

-Buying property near planned infrastructure projects like new metro lines in Lima can boost your property's value.
+Buying property near planned infrastructure projects, like new metro lines in Lima, can significantly boost your property's value over time.